- Things to Know

 - Talk to friends or family about issues that are causing you stress.

 - Seek professional help if you need it.

 7. Get more sleep

 Attempts to maintain a consistent sleep pattern are advisable.
-Try to avoid drinking caffeine late in the day, as this can contribute to insomnia.
+Try to avoid drinking caffeine late in the day, which can contribute to insomnia.
 Insomnia, in turn, may intensify depression and anxiety, which are frequently seen in perimenopausal women.